Inter-American Development Bank

 Buildings

-At a minimum the IDB appears to follow national energy efficiency standards for new buildings or renovated buildings.
-It has also launched the ENERFLIX platform to train Brazilian municipalities to develop energy efficiency and distributed management projects.
+In terms of actively contributing to the improvement of energy efficiency standards across its region of operation, the IDB has notably launched the ENERFLIX platform to train Brazilian municipalities to develop energy efficiency and distributed management projects.

 Financial intermediaries